Israeli PM secures majority for budget bill at first reading

 Netanyahu has led a minority government since last year and on Tuesday voiced concern before the vote about securing the backing of ultra-Orthodox lawmakers who left the government in July.

 “I think the last thing we need right now is elections,” he said.
-“We’ll have elections later on this year, but I think it’s a mistake to have them now,” he added.
+“We’ll have elections later on this year but I think it’s a mistake to have them now.”

 Failure to pass the budget by March 31 would automatically trigger the dissolution of parliament and elections would have to be held before the end of the current parliamentary term in November.